 An Appliances/ClothesDryer element can be specified; if not provided, a clothes dryer will not be modeled.
-The dryer's FuelType and ControlType ("timer" or "moisture") must be provided.
-The efficiency of the clothes dryer can either be entered as an EnergyFactor or CombinedEnergyFactor.
+The dryer's FuelType must be provided.
+The Location can be optionally provided; if not provided, it is assumed to be in the living space.